 The Historic Tamarack Lodge and Cabins provides four lodge rooms within the lodge itself.
 We have also expanded to include 24 private cabins and two bunkhouses located in the six acres surrounding the lodge.
 We love where we live and have taken care to incorporate business practices that enhance the visitor experience whilst protecting our environment.
 The lodge is heated using geothermal heat as primary heat source.
 We have a recycling policy and recycling bins are located throughout the property for the use of our guests.
 We also use chemical free cleaning products wherever possible, opting instead for microfiber cloths and water where it is appropriate.

 Season OpenWe are open all year round (the closest lodging to Glacier National Park fully open year round)

 Additional Services Available

 We work closely with local outfitters to get great discounts on seasonal activities for our guests.
 Take a guided snowshoe tour in the winter months or go whitewater rafting or horseback riding during the summer.
 Fishing is available year round.
 See our website for the latest deals on activities.
 Our espresso bar and gift shop is open to all.
 Bike rental available also.
-Now with Saloon and Smokehouse on site!
+Now with Saloon, Espresso Bar, Gift Store, Bike Rental and Restaurant on site!

-Rate RangeOur lowest priced accommodation is our single unit cabins which rent from $63 in winter.
-Highest priced are our 2 bed family cabins which rent for $320 in high summer.
+Rate RangeOur lowest priced accommodation is our single unit cabins which rent from approx $70 (plus tax) per night in Winter.
+Highest priced are our 2 bed family cabins which rent for approx $360 (plus tax) per night in Summer.